 FOREWORD

-This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Foodgrains, Allied Products and Other Agricultural Produce Sectional Committee had been approved by the Food and Agriculture Division Council.
+This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Foodgrains, Allied Products, and Other Agricultural Produce Sectional Committee had been approved by the Food and Agriculture Division Council.

 Efficacy of a fumigant for its toxicity to insect pests in a storage bin is required to be evaluated for ascertaining proper disinfestation.
 Therefore, in order to make the fumigation operations more certain, comparative efficacy of various fumigants is tested.
-Accordingly, this Indian Standard was published in 1975 to provide a uniform procedure for efficacy of fumigants and interpretation of results.
+Accordingly, this standard was published in 1975 to provide a uniform procedure for efficacy of fumigants and interpretation of results.

 This revision has been undertaken to update the standard with latest technological advancements and major changes include: